Getting to Southwest Investor Day… on American (Trip Report)

 Analysts and media had circled September 26 on their calendars for a long time.
 That was the day that Southwest would present its long-awaited plan to “transform” itself.
 I don’t always care about going to these things, but this one seemed like it was worth making the trip.
 You’d think I would have flown Southwest out to the airline’s own investor day, but you’d be wrong.
 It’s been nearly a year since I flew American, but I had some expiring credits.
 I thought I’d use them up, even if it meant making the trek up to LAX.

 The day before I was pleasantly surprised to see my flight scheduled out of the Bradley Terminal.
-This was good because I had to take a call for an hour beforehand, and I knew I’d have a better chance of finding a quite spot there.
+This was good because I had to take a call for an hour beforehand, and I knew I’d have a better chance of finding a quiet spot there.

 Over the next 12 hours, however, we were treated like a ping pong ball.
 We had no fewer than 4 different aircraft and gates assigned.
 The flight ended up settling on an A321 instead of the scheduled A321neo… and we were in the bustling Terminal 5.